Desingularizing positive scalar curvature 4-manifolds: Introduction and Main Results

 As an application of Corollary A, we obtain a Riemannian positive mass theorem for singular metrics of non-negative scalar curvature on asymptotically flat $4$-manifolds.
-See Section \ref{s:ALEpre} for the relevant definitions. \begin{corB} Let $(M^4,g)$ be an asymptotically flat $4$-manifold with $g\in L^{\infty}(M)\cap C^{\infty}(M\setminus S)$ where $S$ is a finite collection of points and embedded disjoint circles.
+See Section \ref{s:ALEpre} for the relevant definitions. \begin{corB} Let $(M^4,g)$ be an asymptotically flat $4$-manifold with $g\in L^{\infty}(M)\cap C^{\infty}(M\setminus S)$ where $S$ is a tolerable singular set.
 If $R_g\geq0$, then $m(M,g)\geq0$. \end{corB} The proof of Corollary B is based on a well-known argument due to Lohkamp \cite{Loh} which reduces the Riemannian positive mass theorem to the non-existence of psc metrics on manifolds of the form $T^n\# N$ where $N$ is some closed oriented manifold.
 We adapt this argument to our lower regularity setting.
 For other positive mass theorems in low-regularity settings, see the results of Lee-LeFloch \cite{LL}.

 Let us describe our second main result, Theorem B. When adapting the Li-Mantoulidis methods to the $4$-dimensional setting, one is faced with the oriented bordism group of psc $3$-manifolds.
 A pair of closed oriented psc $n$-manifolds $(M_0,g_0)$, $(M_1,g_1)$ are said to be {\em psc-bordant} if there is a compact oriented $(n+1)$-manifold $W$ equipped with a psc metric $\bar{g}$ such that \begin{enumerate} \item $W$ is an oriented cobordism from $M_0$ to $M_1$, i.e. $\partial W=M_0\sqcup-M_1$; \item The metric $\bar{g}$ takes the product form $g_i+dt^2$ on a neighborhood of $M_i$ for $i=0,1$. \end{enumerate} Considering the class of all closed oriented psc $n$-manifolds modulo psc-bordism with the operation of disjoint union, one obtains an abelian group $\Omega^{SO,+}_n$ for $n\geq2$.
 One can also consider psc manifolds equipped with the extra data of a map to a fixed space $X$ and additionally require that cobordisms $(W,\bar{g})$ admit extensions of this map.
 This yields an abelian group $\Omega^{SO,+}_n(X)$.